Need to know about access at Sheringham Park?

 We have wheelchairs available for transfer to the visitor centre from the car park.
 There is a free phone in the car park to enable you to contact visitor reception on arrival to arrange this.

-Want to borrow a wheelchair?
+Is it possible to borrow a wheelchair?

-Three manual wheelchairs and four powered mobility vehicles are available for loan up to 90 minutes at a time.
+Three manual wheelchairs and three powered mobility vehicles are available for loan up to 90 minutes at a time.
 The first hire of the day at 10am (11am during winter) can be booked, otherwise they are let out on a first come first served basis to maximise their use.

-Guide and assistance dogs are welcome
+Are guide and assistance dogs welcome?

 Dogs including assistance dogs are permitted throughout the property (assistance dogs only in the Bower).
 We ask they are kept on a lead where cattle are grazing, in the car park and around the visitor facilities.

 A map of the estate is displayed in the car park.
 Copies of this can be obtained from visitor centre, along with maps showing recommended routes for wheelchair and powered mobility vehicle users.

 A 1 ½ mile sealed surface path passes through the wild garden and down to the parkland.
 For wheelchair and powered mobility vehicle users you will have to return to the visitor centre on the same route.
 All other paths have a natural surface.

 It is important to note that the landscape is undulating gradually going downhill away from the visitor centre, which means there is a gradual ascent when returning.

 During your visit